April 28, 2017 • 34 min watch

 This adds a lot of value to the project, and also to the startup when you want to raise funds.

 It means that, at least on paper, the key technology is in-house and that the knowledge is mastered in-house too.

-This person should establish coding standards super early to make sure everyone is coding the same way, which in turns facilitates on-boarding and transitions.
+This person should establish coding standards super early to make sure everyone is coding the same way, which in turn facilitates onboarding and transitions.

 This is a very, very important point to remember:

 The coding CTO should do frequent code reviews.
 This is scientifically proven to be the best investment you can do to increase the quality of your product, and also to train your team as quickly as possible.

 This also brings the team together to share experiences, points of view, and fast-track their development.
 It’s a great coaching and mentoring process.

 How often do you do code reviews in your projects?

 Always keep in mind the costs of delays of an MVP.
 This is something people often underestimate.

 You need to be ruthless when removing features.